-Panitumumab (Vectibix®) is a targeted therapy drug used to treat bowel cancer that has spread to other parts of the body.
+Panitumumab (Vectibix®) is a targeted therapy drug.
+It is used to treat bowel cancer that has spread to other parts of the body.

-Some people are given higher doses of panitumumab.
+Some people may have higher doses of panitumumab.
 These infusions are given over about 90 minutes.
-You usually have panitumumab once every two weeks.
+You usually have panitumumab once every 2 weeks.

 Serious and life-threatening side effects

 Some cancer treatments can cause severe side effects.
 Rarely, these may be life-threatening.
 Your cancer doctor or nurse can explain the risk of these side effects to you.